oslabs-beta/DeSolver/README.md

 }
 ```

+- `cacheDesolver`: Set to true to enable Redis caching, by default if nothing is passed, the default redis instance will be started.
+Set to false to disable this behavior.

+- `applyResolverType`: Takes a string value that represents either a root query ( `Query`, `Mutation` ) or some other custom type as defined in your schema.
+Specify `Root` to chain both `Query` and `Mutation`.
+Set to `All` to wrap every resolver.
+By default, if none is specified, all resolvers will be chained to the middleware pipeline.

 The desolverConfig object can also be defined with configuration options from Redis.
 See [node-redis](https://github.com/redis/node-redis) for a list of additional custom configuration options that can be defined from Redis.
 <br><br>